Utah Administrative Code

-(a) Business or Individual's name that is claiming a tax credit on a Utah Tax filing submission;
+(a) business entity's name that is claiming a tax credit on a Utah Tax filing submission;

-(b) A contact name, email, phone number, mailing address and relevant title(s);
+(b) contact name, email, phone number, mailing address and relevant title(s);

-(c) The physical address where the business or individual is located including a screenshot of the address pinpoint within the Enterprise Zone as found on locate.utah.gov.
+(c) the physical operating address where the business entity is located including a screenshot of the address pinpoint within the Enterprise Zone as found on locate.utah.gov.

-(d) The business or individual's tax identification number whether a federally provided Employer Identification Number (EIN) or a Social Security Number (SSN); and
+(d) the business entity's tax identification number whether a federally provided Employer Identification Number (EIN) or a Social Security Number (SSN); and

-(2) To qualify for any of the Employment tax credits pursuant to Subsections 63N-2-213(7)(a)-(d) the following documentation and information is required:
+(2) To qualify for any of the Employment tax credits pursuant to Subsections 63N-2-213(7)(a) through (d) the following documentation and information is required:

-(a) A current total of all full time employees including the total of employees as reported to the Department of Workforce Services for the last three years.
+(a) current total of all employees including the total of employees as reported to the Department of Workforce Services for the last three years;

-(b) The number of New Incremental Employee Positions created above the baseline.
+(b) the number of new full-time employee positions created above the baseline.

-i.
-For each New Incremental Employee Position above the baseline the applicant must provide:
+(i) For each new full-time employee position above the baseline the applicant must provide: